-With a month-long community quarantine ahead of us, some folks who find themselves stuck at home are looking for some boredom busters as they practice social distancing.
-With the time we can finally spare, why don't we do something that has been tried and tested through time?
+With the ongoing pandemic, some of us who are staying safely at home are looking for a few boredom busters to keep us distracted and entertained.
+With the time we can spare, why don’t we do something that has been tried and tested through time?
 Reading!

 Thankfully, reading books does not require us a trip to the bookstore anymore, because our phones & tablets can now hold a huge library of our favorites!
 And while we cannot give it that nice sniff like we do physical books, e-books can still take us to places & adventures like any other physical book does.
 So turn off those pesky notifications– if they’re nothing important– and check out these apps & websites where you can read books for free!